commercelayer/commercelayer-js-auth/packages/js-auth/README.md

 console.log('My refresh token:', auth.refreshToken)
 ```

-Sales channel applications can use the [refresh token](https://docs.commercelayer.io/developers/authentication/refresh-token) grant type to refresh a customer access token with a "remember me" option:
+Sales channels can use the [refresh token](https://docs.commercelayer.io/developers/authentication/refresh-token) grant type to refresh a customer access token with a "remember me" option:

 ```ts
 import { authenticate } from '@commercelayer/js-auth'